What is Market-to-Book Ratio (M/B)?

-Market to book ratio is just a comparison of market value with book value of a firm.
-In other words, it suggests how much investors are paying against each dollar of book value in the balance sheet.
-Arithmetically, it is the ratio of market to book value.
+The market-to-book ratio is simply a comparison of market value with the book value of a given firm.
+In other words, it suggests how much investors are paying against each dollar of book value on the balance sheet.
+Also known as a price-to-book value, this ratio tries to establish a relationship between the book values expressed in the balance sheet and the actual market price of the stock.
+Arithmetically, it is the ratio of market value to book value.

-Market value is the value derived by multiplying stock price with number of outstanding shares.
-In simple words, we can call it market capitalization also.
-On the other side, book value is a value derived from latest available balance sheet of a company.
-It is as good as net asset value of a company and that can simply be ascertained by taking all the assets less depreciation and liabilities.
+Market value is the value derived by multiplying the stock price by the number of outstanding shares.
+In simple words, we can also call it market capitalization.
+On the other side, book value is a value derived from a company’s latest available balance sheet.
+It is as good as the net asset value of a company, which can be easily ascertained by taking all the assets less depreciation and liabilities.

 Calculate using Formula

-The market to book value ratio can simply be calculated by using following formula
+The market-to-book value ratio can be calculated by using the following formula:

 Market capitalization / book value

-Any of the above formula can be used for calculating the ratio.
-First formula needs per share information whereas the second one needs the total values of the elements.
+Either of the above formulae can be used for calculating the ratio.
+The first formula needs per share information, whereas the second one requires the total values of the elements.

-Assume there is a company X whose publicly traded stock price is $20 and it has 100,000 outstanding equity shares.
-Book value of the company is 1,500,000.
+Assume there is a company X whose publicly traded stock price is $20, and it has 100,000 outstanding equity shares.
+The book value of the company is $1,500,000.

-Here, the market perceives a market value of 1.33 times of book value to company X.
+Here, the market perceives a market value of 1.33 times the book value of company X.